core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 When a client deletes a topic resource, the topic is placed into the DELETED state and shortly after removed from the server.
 In this state, all subscribers are removed from the list of observers of the topic-data resource and no further interactions with the topic are possible.
 Both the topic resource and the topic-data resource are deleted.

 When a client deletes a topic-data resource, the associated topic is placed into the HALF CREATED state, where clients can read, update and delete the topic and await for a publisher to begin publication.
 The "topic-data" property in the topic configuration remains unchanged but no subscription to topic-data nor reading of data is allowed.
+Even if the "initialize" property in the topic configuration is present, the topic-data resource is not automatically initialized (see {{delete-topic-data}}).

 ## Topic-Data Interactions {#topic-data-interactions}